K. T. Rama Rao: Political career

-Rao began his political career in 2009 when he contested the Andhra Pradesh Legislative Assembly Elections from the Sircilla Assembly constituency.
+KTR began his political career in 2009 when he contested the Andhra Pradesh Legislative Assembly Elections from the Sircilla Assembly constituency.
 He won by a close margin of 171 votes, defeating independent candidate K. K. Mahender Reddy.

-Soon after, Rao and 10 other members from the TRS resigned from the Legislative Assembly in support of a separate State for Telangana.
+Soon after, KTR and 10 other members from the TRS resigned from the Legislative Assembly in support of a separate State for Telangana.
 In July 2010, the High Court of Andhra Pradesh ordered the Election Commission of India to conduct by-polls in Sircilla and Vemulawada among other towns across the Telangana region.
 Rao contested again from Sircilla and again defeated K. K. Mahender Reddy (now with the Indian National Congress (INC)), this time with a margin of 68,219 votes.

 He held Rail Roko agitation after police and paramilitary forces were deployed by the Kiran Kumar Reddy government to control the ongoing situation.
 On 27 January 2013, Rao courted arrest when he attempted to participate in the 'Samara Deeksha' (protest) at Indira Park in Hyderabad.

-Rao demanded that a Bill be introduced in Parliament in an interview to a National News Channel.
+KTR demanded that a Bill be introduced in Parliament in an interview to a National News Channel.
 He also declared that the impending "Telangana government will not compromise on any aspect of administration being delegated to the union government with regard to (the city of) Hyderabad."

 In the first Legislative Assembly elections for Telangana, as the 29th state of the Indian Union, Rao contested as the MLA candidate for TRS from Sircilla against Konduri Ravider Rao from the INC, winning the seat for the third consecutive time by a margin of 53,004 votes.
 TRS emerged as the ruling party with the single largest majority in the assembly, winning a decisive mandate of 66 out of 119 seats.

-On 2 June 2014, Rao was sworn in as a Member of the Legislative Assembly (MLA) for Telangana, and Cabinet Minister for Information Technology and Panchayat Raj.
+On 2 June 2014, KTR was sworn in as a Member of the Legislative Assembly (MLA) for Telangana, and Cabinet Minister for Information Technology and Panchayat Raj.

 He was appointed Executive Working President of the Telangana Rashtra Samithi Party (TRS) by the President and Chief Minister Kalvakuntla Chandrashekhar Rao.

-He won the same seat in the 2018 Telangana Legislative Assembly election against Kondam Karuna Mahender Reddy, with a margin of 89,009 votes.
+He won the same seat in the 2018 Telangana Legislative Assembly election against Kondam Karuna Mahender Reddy.

 In the 2023 Telangana Legislative Assembly election, Rao officially submitted his nominations at the RDO office located in Sircilla.
 He won the seat for the fifth consecutive time, by a margin of 29,845 votes against K. K. Mahender Reddy once again.
 However, his party lost the election and became the opposition party after a defeat to the Indian National Congress.

 In August 2024, he and other BRS MLAs were evicted from the Telangana Legislative Assembly by marshals.
 This was in response to them protesting against Chief Minister Revanth Reddy's disrespectful remarks against women legislators.
 They were released later at the Telangana Bhavan, the headquarters of their party.